 "When Chandler Smythe is murdered, he doesn't go to his eternal rest.
 Instead he finds himself enlisted by a mysterious organisation (The Corps) to help wage the never-ending war of Good vs. Evil on Earth.
 Smythe's first mission, with his partner Henry, involves trying to free a condemned man who was convicted of killing a cop.
 A cop who is, not only still alive, but a Morlock.
 A Morlock is the epitome of evil on Earth and someone who tries to recruit humans to evil."

-On this day in 2003, Stargate: SG-1 aired "Lifeboat."
-This served as the sixth episode in the long-running program's seventh season, and here's the plot summary as provided by IMDB.com:
+On this day in 2003 (in the U.S.), Stargate: SG-1 aired "Lifeboat."
+Officially, this served as the sixth episode in the long-running program's seventh season, and here's the plot summary as provided by IMDB.com:

 "While exploring an crashed alien ship full of passengers in cryostasis, an alien force has downloaded a number of their consciousnesses into Daniel."